PrestaShop/prestashop-specs/content/1.7/spec-templates/functionnal-and-behaviors-specs-template.md

 [Popin - Change address](https://invis.io/YKTGGFZAMCB#/382686482__Order_Details_-_Change_Adress)

-**Private customer note** is closed by default when it is empty and open bu default when filled.
+**Private customer note** is closed by default when it is empty and open by default when filled.
 To add a note when it is empty, the user has to click on the + button and has to press on the save button to save it.

 [Customer private note](https://invis.io/YKTGGFZAMCB#/386397644_Private_Note_Behavior)